pallets/itsdangerous/README.rst

 Donate
 ------

-The Pallets organization develops and supports ItsDangerous and other popular packages.
+The Pallets organization develops and supports itsdangerous and other popular packages.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.